jnagpalnov/contactmanager/README.md

 <p>There are total three tests developed for testing Contact Manger App:</p>
 <ul><li>Verifying UI Elements Vissibility</li><li>Add Contacts Functionality</li><li>Show invisible contact functionality</li></ul>
 <h3>Framework Overview</h3>
-<p>The framework is based on page object model where for every page of the application there is a java class holding methods specific to that particular page.
+<p>The framework is based on page object model where for every page of the application there is a java class in the framework holding methods specific to that particular page.
 The major components of the framework are:</p>
-<ul><li> DriverFactory: singleton Class to intialize the Appium Driver</li> <li> BaseClass: Having all the reusable methods like find element, isElementPresent, GetElementText, SwipeDownAndFindElement etc..</li><li>PageObjects: Containing application pages and locators</li>
+<ul><li> DriverFactory: singleton Class to intialize the Appium Driver</li> <li> BaseClass: Conatians all the reusable methods like find element, isElementPresent, GetElementText, SwipeDownAndFindElement etc..</li><li>PageObjects: Application pages containing page methods and locators</li>
   <li>CentralData.Property: Containing app specific data such as Appname,AppPackage, Waitimeout etc.. </li></ul>
   <h3>Running Tests:</h3>
   <ul>